baijum/muthukadan.net/_posts/2016-01-30-new-direction-for-blog.markdown

 the radio program.
 I remember reading the new testament many times.
 Later, I accepted Jesus Christ as my Lord and Savior in 1995.

-There was no one who I can speak about my new experience at that time.
+There was no one who I could speak about my new experience at that time.
 After some time a pastor came to our place.
-One day my father met him and during their conversation mentioned that I read bible.
+One day, my father met the pastor and during their conversation my father mentioned that I read bible.
 Then he came to our home and invited me to join the worship happening in his home.
 That was a new experience for me.
-I started going there regularly.
+I started going to worship regularly.
 Initially my parents were fine with that.
-But they couldn't support me more when I stopped going to temples.
+But they couldn't support me anymore when I stopped going to temples.
 This lead to lots of family problems.
-Due to these kind of issues, one day I decided to take some break.
+Due to these kind of issues, one day, I decided to take some break.
 That was one of the major setback in my life.
-Then for such a long period in my life, I missed worship, reading Bible and fellowship with other believers.
+Then for a long period in my life, I missed worship, reading Bible and fellowship with other believers.

 I am thinking to write more about Jesus Christ in my blog.
 I am looking forward to your feedback.
 You can reach out to me via